Causes of High AChR Antibody Levels and How They Are Managed Safely

 Myasthenia Gravis

-Thymus Abnormalities
+Thymus Gland Abnormalities

-Genetic Predisposition and Immune Triggers
+Genetic Susceptibility and Immune Triggers

-Post-Infection Immune Activation
+Post-Infectious Immune Activation

 How High AChR Antibody Levels Are Managed Safely